-The artworks by more than thirty artists pose questions and explore the following notions: Who or what will we become?
+SUPERNATURAL focuses our thoughts on our existence in the world, on humanity and on its future together with all living and non-human creatures.
+The artworks by more than thirty artists pose questions and explore the following notions with their artistic freedom: Who or what will we become?
 What will our bodies look like in the future?
-What kind of environment will we live in?
 How will the nature react?
 What effect will technological development have on our mental states?

 Exhibition concept: Nicole Fritz, Kunsthalle Tübingen

-Curated by: Maximilian Letze (Institut für Kulturaustausch), Elina Vieru (Oulu Museum of Art)
+Curated by: Elina Vieru (Oulu Museum of Art), Maximilian Letze (Institut für Kulturaustausch)

 In collaboration with: Institut für Kulturaustausch

 The Muksuboxi activity boxes are designed for families, day-care and pre-school groups to provide some extra inspiration for museum visits.
 The boxes are available free of charge on the first floor of the art museum to be taken with you on your tour of the museum.
 They contain all the instructions and materials for activity-based exploration of four different artworks with children.
 There are three boxes available, and they can be booked in advance for your visit – for a day-care group, for example – from our customer service.

 Bottila (“Bot Space”) is a space where you can explore how to make visual traces using kinaesthetic and programmable devices.
 Traces and marks can be made in many different ways – by yourself or by using mechanical devices or instruments.
 Are visual traces left by machines as valuable and significant as those made with your own hands and movements?
 Could mechanical devices replace the human element in creativity and in the making of visual marks and traces?
 Could the collaboration perhaps give rise to novel, previously unseen ideas?
 Explore and see what you can do.